AlveusLabs/SN94-BitSota/docs/rewards.md

 ## Overview of Reward Systems

 **1. Bittensor Network Emissions**
-Standard TAO/ALPHA emissions distributed by the Bittensor protocol based on validator weights.
+ALPHA emissions distributed by the Bittensor protocol based on validator-set weights.

-**2. Capacitor Smart Contract**
+**2. SOTA Weight Distribution**
-Bonus rewards for exceptional algorithm discoveries.
+Validators set on-chain weights to direct emissions: 90% to burn address, 10% to current SOTA winner.

 **3. Pool Reputation System**
 For pool miners, reputation converts to RAO rewards at epoch boundaries.